Do Professional Chefs Use Cast Iron Cookware?

 Cast iron cookware is well-reputed for its heavy-duty properties.
 Cast iron is best defined as iron-carbon alloys that contain more than 2% carbon content.

-However, the most commonly used cast iron cookware are pans and skillets.
+The most commonly used cast iron cookware are pans and skillets.

 Benefits of Using Cast Iron